-COMMENT: It is important for ITOs and other Technical Officials assigned at Track Events to watch for pushing, pulling, propelling or slingshotting.
+COMMENT: It is important for ITOs and other Technical Officials assigned at Track or Road Events to watch for pushing, pulling, propelling or slingshotting.
 The athlete must be the one dictating the running style and cadence of the event, not the guide-runner.
 If the guide-runner is dictating the running style this can often be observed where an athlete has an exaggerated upper arm or shoulder movement which seems unnatural.
 In many cases it may be difficult to observe pushing, pulling or propelling without the use of video analysis.
 Slingshotting is usually easy to observe at the finish line where the guide-runner will propel the athlete forward to ensure that the athlete finishes before the guide-runner.

-11. For races of 5000m or longer athletes are allowed to use two guide-runners.
+- 7.11.1 For races of 5000m or longer athletes are allowed to use two guide-runners.
 However, only one interchange of guide-runners is permitted for each athlete per race.
-The interchange must take place without any hindrance to other athletes, and must take place only on the back straight.

-Note: Should there be an interchange of guide-runners, the athlete and the substituting guide-runner must both finish the event in order for the performance to be recognised.

-12. The intention to interchange guide-runners must be notified in advance to the Referee and Technical Delegate.
-The Technical Officials will determine the conditions of the interchange and will communicate these in advance to the athletes.

-Note: If the interchange does not take place after the technical arrangement being made, the athlete shall be disqualified from the race.
+The interchange must take place without any hindrance to other athletes, and must take place only on the back straight in track events, or at the designated location in Road events (See Rule 49.13). - 7.11.2 Should there be an interchange of guide-runners, the athlete and the substituting guide-runner must both finish the event in order for the performance to be recognised. - 7.12.1 The intention to interchange guide-runners must be notified in advance to the Referee and Technical Delegate.
+The Technical Officials will determine the conditions of the interchange and will communicate these in advance to the athletes. - 7.12.2 If the interchange does not take place after the technical arrangement being made, the athlete shall be disqualified from the race.

-COMMENT: Technical Officials who are assigned to Track Events must watch guide-runner exchanges carefully to ensure they occur in accordance with these rules.
-The guide-runner exchange should be established on the back straight and a Technical Official(s) should be assigned with ensuring that the guide-runners are properly positioned on the outside of the track in preparation for the guide-runner exchange.
+COMMENT: Technical Officials who are assigned to Track or Road Events must watch guiderunner exchanges carefully to ensure they occur in accordance with these rules.
+The guiderunner exchange should be established on the back straight, or at the pre-determined designated location in road events, and a Technical Official(s) should be assigned with ensuring that the guide-runners are properly positioned on the outside of the track/course in preparation for the guide-runner exchange.
 The assigned Technical Official must ensure that guide-runners preparing for exchange do not interfere with other events and activities that may be occurring nearby.
-For example, if there is a "rail camera" on the back straight guide-runners should not be positioned between the "rail camera" and competing athletes except during actual guide exchange.
+For example, in track events, if there is a "rail camera" on the back straight guiderunners should not be positioned between the "rail camera" and competing athletes except during actual guide exchange.

-The assigned Technical Official must have a copy of the exchange specifics (that is the names of the athlete(s) who intend to interchange guide-runners and the lap(s) that these exchanges will occur).
+The assigned Technical Official must have a copy of the exchange specifics (that is the names of the athlete(s) who intend to interchange guide-runners and the lap(s)/location that these exchanges will occur).
 The assigned Technical Official shall ensure all guide-runner exchanges only occur as planned.
 After the exchange has occurred, the outgoing guide- runner shall be escorted out of the competition area by a Technical Official or accredited volunteer.

-If an exchange does not occur in accordance with the above process the assigned Technical Official shall report this to the Track Referee for final determination.
+If an exchange does not occur in accordance with the above process the assigned Technical Official shall report this to the Track Referee/Road Race Referee for final determination.
 That is, whether or not to disqualify the athlete.

-13. Some athletes in Sports Classes T12, T20, T31-32 (RaceRunning), T35-38, T42-47 and

-T61-64 may require their starting blocks to be set for them by the Starter's Assistant.
+13. Some athletes in Sports Classes T12, T20, T31-32 (RaceRunning), T35-38, T42-47 and T61-64 may require their starting blocks to be set for them by the Starter's Assistant.
 The Technical Delegate will provide the appropriate athletes and/or their team coach with a document on which to show their requirements.